-Each new piece of theatre that we create begins with internal research and then takes between 6 months and 2 years from the first group meeting to opening night.
+Each theatre dybbuk work is conceived by Artistic Director Aaron Henne and created with the ensemble.
+The process begins with internal research and then takes up to three years from the first group meeting to opening night.

 In the first phase of the process, we have around a dozen script development meetings with the writer/director, dramaturg, composer, actors, designers, and a scholar.

-We also have regular physical development sessions – meeting 2-3 times a month – with the actors, writer/director, choreographer, and other stylized performance leaders, such as a mask and puppet designer.
+We also have regular physical development sessions – meeting two to three times a month – with the actors, writer/director, choreographer, and other leaders of stylized performance, such as a mask and puppet designer.

 As the script development concludes, a brief workshop phase begins where we experiment with choreography, music, and other show-specific performance elements such as shadow work, mask work, and puppetry.
 We also refine the script.